-Introduction- Activities during the maintenance phase-management issues during the maintenance phase- Configuration management during the maintenance phase -Skill sets for people in the maintenance phase estimating size, effort and people resources for the maintenance phase-Metrics for the maintenance phase.
+Introduction- Activities during the maintenance phase-management issues during the maintenance phase- Configuration management during the maintenance phase -Skill sets for people in the maintenance phase estimating size, effort and people resources for the maintenance phase- Advantages of using geographically distributed teams for the maintenance phase-Metrics for the maintenance phase.
 Globalization issues in project management: Evolution of globalization- Challenges in building global teams-Models for the execution of some effective management techniques for managing global teams.
 Impact of the internet on project management: Introduction - The effect of internet on project management -Managing projects for the internet- Effect on project management activities.